cdzombak/thingshub/README.md

 ### Tag usage:

-* When a project or issue task is created or modified in any way, apply the tag "review".
-Allow configuring this tag.
 * When an issue task is created/updated, remove any extant "github:" tags, and apply "github:" tags that are currently on the issue.
 * When creating/updating an issue task, add a "via:github" tag.
 * Due dates for milestones are changed.
 We don't touch due dates or handle scheduling for tasks.